 Additionally, we are subject to laws and regulations regarding cross-border transfers of personal data, including laws relating to transfer of personal data outside of the European Economic Area ("EEA"), Switzerland, and the United Kingdom.
 We rely on transfer mechanisms permitted under these laws, including EU Standard Contractual Clauses ("SCCs").
 Such mechanisms have received heightened regulatory and judicial scrutiny in recent years.
 The Court of Justice of the European Union ("CJEU") issued a decision in 2020 invalidating a transfer of personal data from the EEA and Switzerland to the U.S. and imposing additional obligations on companies using the SCCs.
-The European Commission has adopted new SCCs that are required to be implemented, and the United Kingdom has adopted new standard contractual clauses that also are required to be implemented.
+The European Commission has adopted new SCCs that are required to be implemented, over time, and the United Kingdom has adopted new standard contractual clauses that also are required to be implemented over time. implemented.
 In June 2021, the European Commission issued an adequacy decision in respect of the United Kingdom's data protection framework, enabling data transfers from EU member states to the United Kingdom to continue without requiring contractual or other additional measures.
 While it is intended to last for at least four years, the European Commission may revoke the adequacy decision at any point, and if this occurs it could lead to additional costs and increase our overall risk exposure.
 These developments and other regulatory guidance or developments may impose additional obligations with respect to the transfer of personal data from the EEA, Switzerland, and the United Kingdom, all of which could restrict our activities in those jurisdictions, limit our ability to provide our products and services in those jurisdictions, require us to modify our policies and practices, and to engage in additional contractual negotiations, or increase our costs and obligations and impose limitations upon our ability to efficiently transfer personal data from the EEA, Switzerland, and the United Kingdom to the U.S. This could adversely affect the manner in which we provide our services and thus materially affect our operations and financial results.

-Because the interpretation and application of laws, regulations, standards and other obligations relating to privacy, data protection and security are still uncertain, it is possible that these laws, regulations, standards and other obligations may be interpreted and applied in a manner that is inconsistent with our practices and policies.
-Any noncompliance, or perceived noncompliance, with laws, regulations, standards and other obligations or changes in interpretations or applications of existing laws, regulations, standards and other obligations, may subject us to fines, audits, inquiries, whistleblower complaints, adverse media coverage, investigations, lawsuits, loss of export privileges, severe criminal or civil sanction or other penalties.
-Additionally, although we endeavor to comply with our public statements and documentation, we may at times fail to do so or be alleged to have failed to do so.
-The publication of our privacy policies and other statements that provide notices and representations about privacy, data protection or security can subject us to potential government or legal action if they are found to be deceptive, unfair or misrepresentative of our actual practices.
-Any concerns about our privacy, data protection or security practices, even if unfounded, could damage the reputation of our businesses and discourage potential users from our products and services.
+Because the interpretation and application of laws, regulations, standards and other obligations relating to privacy, data privacy protection and security are still uncertain, it is possible that these laws, regulations, standards and other obligations may be interpreted and applied in a manner that is inconsistent with our data processing practices and policies.
+If our practices are not consistent, Any noncompliance, or are viewed as not consistent, perceived noncompliance, with changes in laws, regulations, standards and standards other obligations or new changes in interpretations or applications of existing laws, regulations, standards and standards, we other obligations, may also become subject us to fines, audits, inquiries, whistleblower complaints, adverse media coverage, investigations, lawsuits, loss of export privileges, severe criminal or civil sanction or other penalties.
+Although Additionally, although we endeavor to comply with our public statements and documentation, we may at times fail to do so or be alleged to have failed to do so.
+The publication of our privacy policies and other statements that provide promises notices and assurances representations about privacy, data privacy and protection or security can subject us to potential government or legal action if they are found to be deceptive, unfair or misrepresentative of our actual practices.
+Any concerns about our privacy, data privacy and protection or security practices, even if unfounded, could damage the reputation of our businesses and discourage potential users from our products and services.
 Any of the foregoing could have an adverse effect on our business, financial condition, results of operations and prospects.